AviatrixSystems/Docs/HowTos/site2cloud_meraki_vmx100.rst

 5. Click `OK`

-6. Click on this newly created Site2Cloud connection and select Vendor Aviatrix to `Download Configuration` so that you can copy and paste the preshared-key into Meraki configuration later.
+6. Click on this newly created Site2Cloud connection and select vendor "Aviatrix" to `Download Configuration` so that you can copy and paste the pre-shared key into the Meraki configuration later.

 Configuring Site-to-site VPN in Meraki vMX100
 ---------------------------------------------

 1. Login to your Meraki dashboard.

-2. In the `Security appliance` menu, select `Site-to-site VPN` under `Configure` section.
+2. In the `Security appliance` menu, select `Site-to-site VPN` under the `Configure` section.

    |meraki_vmx01|